geo-ant/quick-builder/quick-builder/Readme.md

 [typed-builder](https://crates.io/crates/typed-builder) crates.
 Those offer, among other things, more exhaustive support for idioms like optional and default parameters, as well as great ergonomics.
-QuickBuilder shines when you also need to enforce runtime invariants about your data structure.
+QuickBuilder shines when you additionally need to enforce run-time invariants about your data structure.

-## Enforcing Runtime Invariants
+## Enforcing Run-Time Invariants

-In the example above we might want to enforce a couple of invariants of the data structure that we can only check at runtime.
+In the example above we might want to enforce a couple of invariants about the data structure which we can only check at run-time.
 The following example shows, how we can use QuickBuilder to enforce that...

 1. ...the width of the image is greater 0 _and_
-2. the height of the image is an even number greate 0 _and_
+2. the height of the image is an even number greater 0 _and_
 3. the product of width and height is equal to the length of the given slice.

 ```rust